Ring's newest video doorbell is smaller, cheaper and just as capable as ever

 There’s no question that video doorbells have a reputation of being an expensive piece of tech that’s more of a luxury than a must-have.
 Ring’s latest video doorbell, however, turns that entire premise on its head.

-The $59.99 Video Doorbell Wired is available for preorder starting today, with shipments arriving in just a few weeks on Feb.
-24. And at just under $60, you’d be hard pressed to find a more affordable and capable video doorbell on the market.
+The $59.99 Video Doorbell Wired is available for preorder starting January 27, with shipments arriving in just a few weeks on February 24.
+And at just under $60, you’d be hard-pressed to find a more affordable and capable video doorbell on the market.

 It packs 1080p HD Video quality and two-way talk into a very tiny footprint.
 It’s smaller than the rest of Ring’s doorbell lineup and looks tiny.
 But don’t let its size fool you, as Ring didn’t cut the feature list short.
 Custom Motion Zones allow you to specify an area in the camera’s view that will detect motion.
 It saves you from getting an alert every time your neighbor backs out of their driveway.
 Like all other Ring doorbells it can connect with Alexa and offers privacy zones.
 You’re not really losing much with this affordable offering.

-It adds in features like pre-roll which records a short clip of video before motion was detected, people only detection and rich notifications.
-The latter bundles a video preview with a motion detected message right into the notification on your Android or iOS device.
-This way you can avoid opening the Ring app if you don’t have too.
-Pre-roll first launched with the Ring Video Doorbell 3 Plus in the spring of 2020.
+It adds in features like Pre-Roll, which records a short clip of video before motion was detected and includes people-only detection and rich notifications.
+The latter bundles a video preview with a motion-detected message right into the notification on your Android or iOS device.
+This way you can avoid opening the Ring app if you don’t have to.
+Pre-Roll first launched with the Ring Video Doorbell 3 Plus in the spring of 2020.

 Lastly, as its name implies, the doorbell requires a wired connection and doesn’t rely on batteries like some of Ring’s products.
 If you live somewhere that doesn’t have a wired doorbell, Ring’s $99.99 Video Doorbell or $199.99 Video Doorbell 3 are just two of your options.